Grades 1-5

 World fables, legends, folk tales, including stories from indigenous cultures- Native Americans, Maori, Hawaiian and Aboriginal peoples-along with Christian saint and Buddhist Jataka, writing sentences, rhyming, plays, choral speaking, observation of human-made environment, cooking, basic arithmetic operations, Spanish, singing, symmetry - mirror drawing, painting animal forms, folk songs, modeling beeswax, eurythmy, jump rope & other movement.

 Each Grade participates in community service for a particular community organization.
-Community outreach work by 2nd Grade is with WAIF.
+Community outreach work by 2nd Grade is with TBA.

 Waldorf2019_0024.jpg